dinh-thi-nguyen/dinh-thi-nguyen.github.io/_pages/about.md

 ===
 ---
 > [!NOTE]
-> Useful information that users should know, even when skimming content.

-> [!TIP]
-> Helpful advice for doing things better or more easily.

-> [!IMPORTANT]
-> Key information users need to know to achieve their goal.

-> [!WARNING]
-> Urgent info that needs immediate user attention to avoid problems.

-> [!CAUTION]
-> Advises about risks or negative outcomes of certain actions.
->
-> [!NOTE]
 > Here is a [**Poster**](https://drive.google.com/file/d/1KUkPCF74z5McV8FoPVK9njWRcc7UaiVL/preview) on Bose&#8288;&#8211;&#8288;Einstein condensates that I presented at the [2024 International Congress of Mathematical Physics](https://icmp2024.org) in Strasbourg, France.

 ![](https://www.mermaidchart.com/raw/d044d349-6cef-403e-8063-bd7cde957c1c?theme=light&version=v0.1&format=svg)